Is Mitacs Elevate open to fellows in any academic discipline?

 When can I start the fellowship?

-Fellowships may begin any time after the acceptance notice is received, but they must commence no later than February 6, 2018.
-Fellows should allow at least 3 weeks from Mitacs’ receipt of the industry funds for their award to be processed and provided to the university.
-Funds from the partner organization must be received at Mitacs and university funds transfers (if applicable) must be confirmed, BEFORE any funds are awarded to the university.
-Costs can only be incurred after research approval of the proposal AND the receipt of the partner funds at Mitacs as per Mitacs Policy.
+Fellowships may begin any time after the acceptance notice is received, but they must commence no later than September 7, 2022.
+Fellows should allow at least three weeks from Mitacs’s receipt of the partner organization funds for their award to be processed and provided to the academic institution.
+Funds from the partner organization must be received at Mitacs and academic institution fund transfers (if applicable) must be confirmed BEFORE any funds are awarded to the academic institution.
+Costs can only be incurred after research approval of the proposal AND the receipt of the partner organization funds at Mitacs as per Mitacs Policy.
 Fellows starting their project before this time do so at their own risk.

 - Additional online activities to support the fellow’s career development

-Each postdoctoral fellow will be monitored on a regular basis for effectiveness and attendance in training and will be expected to take part in approximately one to two days per month of training.
-If the postdoctoral fellow does not attend training, their award may be withdrawn by Mitacs.
-If you wish to focus your time on collaborative research without a professional development component, please apply to our Mitacs-Accelerate program.
+Each postdoctoral fellow will be monitored on a regular basis for effectiveness and attendance at professional development events and will be expected to take part at least in ten courses over a two-year period.
+If you do not attend these mandatory events, your Mitacs award may be withdrawn.
+If you wish to focus your time on collaborative research without a professional development component, please apply to our Mitacs Accelerate program.

 When must the partner contribution be received at Mitacs?

-The partner funds must be received in full at Mitacs prior to any fellowship funds being sent by Mitacs to the University.
-Please note that all partner funds must be sent directly to Mitacs and not to the university.
+The partner funds must be received in full at Mitacs prior to any fellowship funds being sent by Mitacs to the academic institution.
+Please note that all partner funds must be sent directly to Mitacs and not to the academic institution.
 The funds must be received in advance of the fellowship start date.

-Can my partner organization submit payments of their contribution funds in installments?
+Can my partner organization submit payments of their contribution funds in instalments?

-We request that the contribution funds are sent in a single installment.
-If there are extenuating circumstances in which your partner organization is not able to pay in one installment, please contact Mitacs.
+We request that the contribution funds be sent in a single installment.
+If there are extenuating circumstances in which your partner organization is not able to pay in one instalment, please contact Mitacs.

 Is my Elevate award a stipend or a salary?
 Will benefits be deducted?

-Elevate is offered in partnership with your university, which administers your award.
-We recommend that you speak with your professor and institution about postdoc status (“employees” or “trainees”), funding policies (“stipend” or “salary”), and potential deductions of benefits.
-Universities administer funds according to their individual institutional policies, which are flexible under Tri-Council guidelines.
+Elevate is offered in partnership with your academic institution, which administers your award.
+We recommend that you speak with your academic supervisor and institution about postdoc status (“employees” or “trainees”), funding policies (“stipend” or “salary”), and potential deductions of benefits.
+Academic institutions administer funds according to their individual institutional policies, which are flexible under Tri-Council guidelines.
 If benefits are included, they may be deducted from either your pay or the accompanying research funds.

-Can I change my academic supervisor, university and/or partner organization for the second year of the fellowship?
+Can I change my academic supervisor, academic institution and/or partner organization for the second year of the fellowship?

-Can I take Paternity and/or Maternity Leave while in the program?
+Can I take Parental Leave while in the program?

 Yes.
-This should be communicated to your supervisor, organization partner and university.
+This should be communicated to your academic supervisor, organization partner and academic institution.
 Your fellowship will be put on hold for this period of time, and you will not be paid from your fellowship.
 Once a return date has been determined, you will need to inform Mitacs of when you plan on returning to the fellowship to complete your term.
-You will find the Request for Leave form at the Elevate Online Learning Portal.

 If I cannot complete the full term of my Mitacs Elevate fellowship, what is the procedure for returning the unused contribution funds to my academic supervisor/partner organization?

-If you plan to terminate your award early, you will need to send a written notice to Mitacs, including the reasons for such action and the effective termination date, to elevate(at)mitacs.ca.
-Your host university will be required to return any prorated funds for the remainder of the fellowship.
-Once the university returns these unused funds to Mitacs, we will issue a refund to your partner organization for the prorated amount of their contribution.
+If you plan to terminate your award early, you will need to send a written notice to Mitacs, including the reasons for such action and the effective termination date, to firstname.lastname@example.org.
+Your host academic institution will be required to return any prorated funds for the remainder of the fellowship.
+Once the academic institution returns these unused funds to Mitacs, we will issue a refund to your partner organization for the prorated amount of their contribution.
 These funds are limited to supporting the direct costs of research.
-Mitacs follows guidelines for eligible expenses as set out by NSERC.
-More details are available on the NSERC website.
+See Mitacs use of funds page for details of eligible expenses for Mitacs programs.

-Does Mitacs require Form 300s / Statements of Account from the universities at the end of each Elevate fellowship?
+Does Mitacs require Form 300s / Statements of Account from the academic institutions at the end of each Elevate fellowship?